 - CCTV to be installed in accordance with Home Office Guidelines relating to UK Police Requirements for Digital CCTV System.
 CCTV Images shall be retained for at least 28 days and except for mechanical breakdown beyond the control of the proprietor, shall be made available upon request to the police.
 Any breakdown or system failure will be notified to the police immediately & remedied as soon as practicable. - 2.
 It will be the responsibility of the DPS, or duty manager, to ensure that any request from the police for a recording to be made for evidential purposes, is carried out as soon as possible in compliance with data protection legislation. - 3.
 All Spirits shall be stored and displayed behind the counter/servery - 4.
-The premises shall at all times maintain and operate a sales refusals book and an incident log which shall be reviewed by the Designated Premises Supervisor at intervals of no less than four (4) weeks and feedback given to staff as relevant. - Both a refusal register and an incident register will be kept on the premises to record all refusals and incidents of crime or disorder.
+The premises shall at all times maintain and operate a sales refusals book and an incident log which shall be reviewed by the Designated Premises Supervisor at intervals of no less than four (4) weeks and feedback given to staff as relevant. - 5.
+Both a refusal register and an incident register will be kept on the premises to record all refusals and incidents of crime or disorder.
 These records will be made available to the Authorised members of the Local Licensing Authority and/or the Police upon request. - 6.
 The premises will operate a "Challenge 25" policy whereby any person attempting to buy alcohol who appears to be under 25 will be asked for photographic ID to prove their age.
 The only form of ID that will be accepted are passports, driving licences with a photograph or Portman Group, Citizen card or validate proof of age cards bearing the "PASS" mark hologram.
 Suitable and sufficient signage advertising the "Challenge 25" policy will be displayed in prominent locations in the premises. - 7.
 All staff members engaged, or to be engaged, in selling alcohol on the premises shall receive full training pertinent to the Licensing Act, specifically in regard age-restricted sales, and the refusal of sales to persons believed to be under the influence of alcohol or drugs. - 8.
-Induction training must be completed, and fully documented, prior to the sale of alcohol by the staff member and refresher training thereafter at intervals of no less than eight (8) weeks. - 9.
 All restricted sales training undertaken by staff members shall be fully documented and recorded.
-All training records shall be made available to the Sussex Police Local Authority Licensing officers and the local Trading Standards service upon request. - 10.
-At all times the premises is open and undertaking licensable activity, members of staff must be able to communicate sufficiently to enable them to promote the 4 licensing objectives, specifically, the ability to make effective age and I.D. challenges and ensure alcohol is retailed responsibility.
+All training records shall be made available to the Sussex Police Local Authority Licensing officers and the local Trading Standards service upon request. - 9.
+At all times the premises is open and undertaking licensable activity, members of staff must be able to communicate sufficiently to enable them to promote the 4 licensing objectives, specifically, the ability to make effective age and I.D. challenges and ensure alcohol is retailed responsibility. - 10.
+West Sussex Fire & Rescue Service report no. 8/A/0387 dated 22nd September 2006 to be fully complied with.

-- 11. West Sussex Fire & Rescue Service report no. 8/A/0387 dated 22nd September 2006 to be fully complied with. - 12.
-Unaccompanied children (under 16) to be strictly monitored whilst on the premises. - 13.
-Proper fire precautions & equipment and burglar alarms to be maintained. - 14.
-Drinks containers not to be opened on the premises. - 15.
-The sale of alcohol is to be secondary to the principal business of the shop. - 16.
-There are to be no drinks promotions that could be interpreted to be aimed at young people. - 17.
-Customers will be actively encouraged not to create litter. - 18.
+- 11. Unaccompanied children (under 16) to be strictly monitored whilst on the premises. - 12.
+Proper fire precautions & equipment and burglar alarms to be maintained. - 13.
+Drinks containers not to be opened on the premises. - 14.
+The sale of alcohol is to be secondary to the principal business of the shop. - 15.
+There are to be no drinks promotions that could be interpreted to be aimed at young people. - 16.
+Customers will be actively encouraged not to create litter. - 17.
 All staff to work under the supervision of a personal licence holder.

-Annexe 3: Conditions attached after a hearing by the Licensing Authority
+Annexe 3: Conditions imposed after a review hearing by the Licensing Authority